 What you need to enter Los Angeles

 - When travelling to the US, you no longer need to apply for a visa at a US embassy, you just need a biometric passport and an ESTA.
-Only those travelling to the US for more than 90 days or going to the US for work, study or exchange need to apply for a visa.
+Visa applications are required only for those traveling to the US for more than 90 days or for purposes such as work, study, or exchange.
 Also, all those who have not been approved for ESTA.

 - Valid passport for at least 6 months after your return

 - Only fully vaccinated persons (applies to everyone over 18 years of age) with vaccinations more than 14 days old may enter the US.
-The US accepts all vaccines except the Sputnik vaccine.
+All vaccines are accepted except Sputnik.